aviomg/studio-keys/README.md

 - **Customizable for Diverse Needs**: The program can be tailored to meet specific requirements, whether by adjusting SVG layouts or tweaking conversion settings, offering flexibility for various design workflows.
 ### Usage
 - Navigate to the web application at https://studio-keys.onrender.com, and follow the instructions to upload a .studio file from your computer.
 The program will output a .zip file to a folder containing an SVG for each artboard rendered from the file.
-- Studio Keys will delete your data after mockup creation is complete.

 ### Examples
 - I owe the motivation for this entire project to my manager, who tasked me with it to recover ~600 mockups that he possessed.
 He was kind enough to allow me to provide some of the mockups that I rendered for examples.